 What to consider first

-There are a lot of factors to consider when creating an interactive touchscreen experience and ideally you should begin this process before you even get in touch with a specialist.
+There are a lot of factors to consider when creating the best interactive touch screen display and ideally you should begin this process before you even get in touch with a specialist.

 You should carefully pinpoint what you’re looking to achieve with your touchscreen solution – what does success look for you, and think about how those goals are going to line up with those of your audience.
 For example, are you looking to spark interest in a new product, or capture leads at an event?